rafaelsetragni/rafaelsetragni/README.md

 <br><br>
 Currently i've been working with many different technologies, front-end and back-end, low and high platform, each one focusing an different goal purpose.
 <br><br>
-I don't care to languages or frameworks.
-I wanna the task done.<br>
+I don't care about languages or frameworks.
+I want the task done.<br>
-A beautiful and intuitive user interface is so important than a well coded software.
+A beautiful and intuitive user interface is just as important as well coded software.
 <br><br>
 And i love to create algorithms and heuristics! &#128153;